frenetic-lang/frenetic/guide/06-NetCoreIntroduction.md

 - In the following chapters, we introduce a new way to program SDN policies.

-  - You will write policy-functions in a little language we call **NetCore**.
+  - You write policy-functions in a little language we call **NetCore**.

-  - You will then feed your program to the the NetCore Compiler, which synthesizes flow tables that implement your function.
+  - You then feed your program to the the NetCore Compiler, which synthesizes flow tables that implement your function.
 (It also sends statistics requests, accumulates replies, manages switch connections, and more.)